 Chudzinski is visiting the team's facility in Berea, said the person who spoke to The Associated Press on condition of anonymity because the teams are not confirming any interviews.
 Chudzinski's interview comes one day after the Browns met with another former assistant, Marc Trestman, currently coach of the CFL's Montreal Alouettes.

 The 44-year-old Chudzinski has spent the past two seasons with the Panthers working with quarterback Cam Newton.
 Carolina finished fifth in total offense in 2011 and 12th last season under Chudzinski.
 He was Cleveland's tight ends coach in 2004, but was fired along with the rest of Butch Davis' staff.
 He returned to the club in 2007 as the offensive coordinator for Romeo Crennel.

 Last year, Chudzinski interviewed for head coaching jobs with St. Louis, Jacksonville and Tampa Bay.

 Chudzinski's connections with the Browns run deep.

-He grew up pulling for Cleveland and was thrilled when his first NFL coaching job was on Davis' staff.
+He grew up in Toldeo, Ohio, pulling for the Browns and he was thrilled to be part of Davis' staff.
 After he left Cleveland the first time, he spent two seasons as San Diego's tight ends coach, working with perennial Pro Bowl standout Antonio Gates, before he was hired by Crennel in 2007.

-Browns owner Jimmy Haslam and CEO Joe Banner are in Week 2 of their search to find a ``strong leader'' to take over the Browns, who went 5-11 this season and fired Pat Shurmur.
+Owner Jimmy Haslam and CEO Joe Banner are in Week 2 of their search to find a ``strong leader'' to take over the Browns, who went 5-11 this season.